Allogikal/AGOGY/README.md

-# AGOGY
+# agogy
-Web development for music streaming service - AGOGY
+Agogy is a digital music service that gives you access to millions of songs.